Techie + Gamers

 12. Making offers out of sympathy

-The Sharks have admitted they sometimes make offers based on sympathy for the entrepreneurs, rather than solely on the strength of their business.
+The Sharks have admitted they sometimes make offers based on sympathy for the entrepreneurs, rather than solely on the strength of the business.
 This is why some contestants throw in a sob story to pull on the heart strings.

 13. Producers struggled to make Chris Sacca look rich